iostapyshyn/layergl/README.md

 }
 ```

-For more features, refer to demo program source code included in the repository.
+For more features, please refer to demo program source code included in the repository.

 Libraries used:
  * [go-gl](https://github.com/go-gl/gl): Go bindings for OpenGL.